Mahishya: History

-At the end of 19th century scholars appeared to differ on the rank of the Mahisyas in Bengali society.
+At the end of the 19th century scholars appeared to differ on the rank of the Mahisyas in Bengali society.
 Sankritist and antiquarian, Rajendralal Mitra appeared to believe that Mahisyas were a caste of small farmers and could not afford forces of modernity such as school education.
-But the president of the college of Nadia pandits, Jogendranath Bhattacharya, who published a major book "Hindu Castes and Sects" in 1896, wrote that in the Tamluk and Contai subdivisions of Midnapore, where population of high castes was very small and Kaibarttas were very numerous, they may be reckoned among the local aristocracy and in other districts their position was next only to the Kayasthas.
+But the president of the college of Nadia pandits, Jogendranath Bhattacharya, who published a book "Hindu Castes and Sects" in 1896, wrote that in the Tamluk and Contai subdivisions of Midnapore, where population of high castes was small and Kaibarttas were numerous, they may be reckoned among the local aristocracy and in other districts their position was next only to the Kayasthas.
 In 1864, the first decree (Byabasthāpatra) was taken from 64 Brahmin scholars in Bikrampur, Dhaka to increase the community's social status.
 With the encouragement and patronage of Krishna Chandra Roy, the Zamindar of Nannur, Dhaka, Basanta Kumar Roy wrote the first book on Mahishya name claim - "Mahishya Bibriti" in around 1890.
 The Mahishya movement during the late nineteenth century was the work of successful men who had seized the new avenues of power opened by commerce, education and professions.
 Whereas the samajpatis, who as substantial landholding families (such as Tamluk and Moyna families) had from generation to generation stood as the social leaders of different local samajs of the Kaibartta community, were generally opposed to the movement.

 Till then all these individuals were known as Chasi-kaibartta which was an incredibly diverse caste.
 The Chasi-kaibartta, who numbered more than half of the population in eastern and southern parts of Midnapore, reclaimed the culturable wastelands and thus secured for themselves during the days of Mughal faujdars a dominant position in the agrarian economy, filling up all the strata - zamindars, jotedars or rich farmers, small peasants down to share-croppers and agricultural labourers.
-Many royal families of Medinipur such as the Tamluk Raj, the Moyna Raj, the Turka Raj, the Birkul Raj and the Kajlagarh Raj identified themselves as Mahishyas.
+Some royal families of Medinipur such as the Tamluk Raj, the Moyna Raj, the Turka Raj, the Birkul Raj and the Kajlagarh Raj identified themselves as Mahishyas.

 In the district of Dhaka all the upper and middle classes of Mahishyas, who were also known as Parasar Das or Halik Das, were zamindars and substantial landholders from the time of Muslim rule.
 In the districts like Burdwan, Hooghly, Nadia and the 24 Parganas or in the eastern areas like Faridpur, they enjoyed an important position in agriculture, some of them being substantial landholders, grain-dealers and peasant-proprietors.
-In some subdivisions of south-western Bengal, many families made fortune by silk production, salt production and trade.
+In some subdivisions of south-western Bengal, some families made fortune by silk production, salt production and trade.
 There were some major landed families in Calcutta such as Marh family in Janbazar and the Mondal family of Bawali in Tollygunge In the city there was a large mahishya contingent working as traders, manufacturers and professionals like lawyers, engineers and doctors.